-The Library was named after Sr. Kathleen Sullivan, O.P.
-(Chancellor) in 2007 when it moved to its current location in Rosary Hall.
-In 2011, the Library expanded to the lower level of Rosary Hall with the addition of the Learning Commons, an educational space that provides a comfortable, technologically-equipped environment where students can work collaboratively or individually on academic assignments.
-In 2016, the Learning Commons was relocated to the first-floor of the Library.
-Additonally the Computer Lab and Periodicals Room were renovated to enhance teaching and learning within these spaces.
+In 2007, the Library opened in Rosary Hall and was named in honor of the former President and current Chancellor, Sr. Kathleen Sullivan, O.P. and the Sullivan family.
+In 2011, the Library expanded with the addition of the Learning Commons, an educational space that provides a comfortable, technologically-equipped environment where students can work collaboratively or individually on academic assignments.
+In 2016, the Learning Commons, Computer Lab, and Periodicals Room were renovated to enhance teaching and learning within these spaces.

 The Sullivan Library is a member of Southeastern New York Library Resources Council (SENYLRC), Westchester Academic Library Directors Organization (WALDO), and the Lower Hudson Valley Catholic College and University Consortium (LHVCCUC).